Day 1 : Cusco – Soraypampa – Huayracpunko

 Trail Conditions: Rocky , dusty and slippery (trekking shoes required)

 After an early breakfast with amazing views of the snow-capped peaks of Salkantay and Humantay mountains, you will get ready for the day and begin your expedition.
 After about 30 minutes of walking downhill, the microclimate will change and you will be entering the cloud forest.
 You will be walking downhill through this area for 4 hours until the lunch spot at Chawllay (2900 m).
 Along the way the views are spectacular looking out at the lush green valley, waterfalls, rivers, and of course, snow-capped peaks.
-Its a beautiful are ato inspect the flora and fauna.
+Its a beautiful area to inspect the flora and fauna.
 Lunch is always fresh and served family style (large dishes for you to enjoy as much as you like).
-After a short siesta you will jump in the small van to drive 2 hours to our campsite called Cocalmayu-hot springs (2600 m).
-The views while going by bus are of course amazing and you will be able to see the beautiful Santa Teresa valley.
-There will be farms along the way growing coffe, passion fruits, avocados, bananas – even a chocolate farm.
+After Lunch 4 hours hike to our campsite called Lucmabamba.
+There will be farms along the way growing coffee, passion fruits, avocados, bananas – even a chocolate farm.
 Upon your arrival at the campsite, your porters will welcome you and give you the opportunity to enjoy the magical views of the mountains.
-You will have time for happy hour with hot drinks and jump any time to natural hot springs before and affter dinner.
+You will have time for happy hour with hot drinks before dinner.

 Campsite elevation: 2600 m

-Day 3.
-Cocalmayu – Hidroelectric – Aguas Calientes – Hotel
+Day 3: Lucmabamba – LLactapata – Hidroelectrica – Aguas Calientes

 Our porters will gently wake you up with a hot glass of coca tea, coffee.
-Once you are ready for the day, you will have breakfast with amazing views of the valley, Also you can be able to do ZIP LINE on that valley (opcional).
-After breakfast It will take about 4 hours 15 minutes rolling hill until you arrive to Hidroelectrica where you will enjoy your lunch.
-You will have a fabulous meal and rehydrate and then continue for 3 hours until you arrive to Aguas Calientes along the railway which in 1915 was explored by Professor Hiram Bingham when he was looking for the lost city of the incas.
+Once you are ready for the day, you will have breakfast with amazing views of the valley, After breakfast you will hike uphill about 2 hour until you arrive to Llactapata incan archeological site where you will be able to see Machu Picchu for first time from other mountain, After photo photobombing will descend to Hitroelectrica for our last lunch with our hiking staff, Where we’ll say good bye to our team. then continue for 3 hours hike until we arrive to Aguas Calientes along the railway which in 1915 was explored by Professor Hiram Bingham when he was looking for the lost city of the incas.
 Along the way you may see some flora and fauna that are very authentic from the area such as the bird gallito de las rocas (cock of the rock).
 Gallito de las rocas is considered to be the national peruvian bird.
 Hopefully tyou will see some woodpeckers, oropéndolas, avocado plantations and also pass by the farm that is owned by the family who guided Hiram Bingham in 1915 to Machu Picchu.
 You will have some beautiful views of Machu Picchu from different angles as you approach as well.
 Finally you will arrive to Aguas Calientes where your guide will take you to your hotel and give you some time to settle in and enjoy a well deserved hot shower.
-Dinner will be around 7 pm with your porters where you will say goodbye to them.
+After dinner, we recommend going to bed early to get up early morning the next day to explore Machu Picchu.

 Aguas Calientes elevation: 2000m